UPPMAX/naiss_file_transfer_course/docs/evaluation.md

     - I am comfortable using the documentation of my HPC center
     - I can transfer a file using FileZilla
+    - I can transfer a folder using FileZilla
     - I can transfer a file using rscync
+    - I can transfer a folder using rscync
     - I can transfer a file using scp
     - I can transfer a file using sftp